Table of Contents Show

 - Prepare a REBNY financial statement in advance and attach it to your offer.

 - If you’re financing your purchase, attach your pre-approval letter.

-Avoid a Best and Final
+Avoid a Best and FinalAvoid a Best and Final

-Do all you can to avoid a best and final offer is the highest and best price the buyer is willing to pay without the option of submitting another offer.
-The seller will request that potential buyers only submit one final offer and the highest and most qualified offer generally wins.
+The best and final offer is the highest and best price the buyer is willing to pay without the option of sending another offer.
+The seller will request that potential buyers only submit one final offer, and the highest and most qualified bid generally wins.

-Instead of looking for homes that could break your budget, look for apartments 10 – 20 percent less than the highest amount you’re willing to spend.
-This will give you a chance to find a home and get a deal done.
-It’s a hard task, but if you’re dedicated, you’ll get an excellent home in one of the greatest cities on the planet.
+Instead of looking for homes that could break your budget, search for apartments 10 – 20 percent less than the highest amount you are pre-approved in a seller’s market.
+It gives you a chance to find a home and get a deal done.
+It’s a challenging task, but if you’re dedicated, you’ll get an excellent apartment in one of the greatest cities on the planet.